Cristina-MG/Computer-Vision/README.md

 # Computer-Vision

 This project consisted of detecting Bart Simpson's face.
-For this purpose, [Yolov5](https://github.com/ultralytics/yolov5) and [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index) have been used..
+For this purpose, [Yolov5](https://github.com/ultralytics/yolov5) and [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index) have been used.

 This repository consists of the following files: